simonprovost/scikit-longitudinal/scikit_longitudinal/README.md

 features_group = [[1, 2, 3], [4, 5]]  # -1 is extricated.
 ```

-Consequently, these two attributes are supplied into the algorithm, enabling it to leverage the data's temporal
-structure and non-temporal structure in a manner that is consistent across all longitudinal algorithms.
+Consequently, these two attributes are provided to the algorithm, allowing it to leverage the data's temporal structure and non-temporal structure in a consistent manner across all longitudinal algorithms.
+Finally, to generate the content of these two attributes based on your dataset, you will have to use the Longitudinal Dataset's class to load your CSV with: [View Code](https://github.com/simonprovost/scikit-longitudinal/blob/main/scikit_longitudinal/data_preparation/longitudinal_dataset.py)

 ____